đ€The Unexpected But Essential Skill I Learned Consultants Need To Build

 2. Create Psychological Safety

 Psychological safety refers to how welcome people feel in their ability to voice thoughts, ideas, feelings and more without being shut down by the group.
+It also refers to how much people feel there is a positive, growth oriented feedback culture.

 Psychological safety is essential to healthy trust.
 Too little and nobody voices anything out of fear of punishment.
 Too much and hierarchy and time pressure dissolve, leaving the relationship in chaos.